J-Raghoonanan/Quantum-Chess-Engine/README.md

 - Classical logic and evaluation integrated with quantum backend
 - Modular architecture, designed for research and industry applications

+## ♟️ Assets & Licensing

+This project uses chess piece images from the [Lichess GitHub project (lila)](https://github.com/lichess-org/lila), which is licensed under the GNU Affero General Public License v3.0.

+The original assets are © lichess.org, used in accordance with the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.html).

 ## Getting Started

 ### Clone the repository